-Humans are social animals who live a collective existence by socialising with family, friends, neighbours and many other fellow beings.
+Humans are social animals who live a collective existence by socializing with family, friends, neighbors, and many other fellow beings.
 Almost a year into the COVID-19 pandemic the resultant fatigue is now fast becoming an undeniable reality.

-Here are some of the important things to keep in mind while contemplating socialising-
+Here are some of the important things to keep in mind while contemplating socializing-

 Data update is important

 You should have a sense of the latest situation regarding community spread in your area.
 This includes the rise and fall of new cases, hospital admissions, and fatality rates in your locality.
 If numbers remain somewhat high, you should be concerned about your social contacts.
 Just because the theatres are opening doesn’t mean you have to book a ticket.

 Be informed about people you interact with

 If the people you are planning on socializing with are old or have underlying health conditions, you should be extra cautious since they’re at a higher risk of severe infection.
 Also, if you are planning a social activity, you should factor in the duration and setting of the activity.
 The longer the interactions are, the more likely is the risk of transmission of the virus.

 Weigh in the high and low-risk factors

 It is important to make choices that are sustainable for you and reduce the potential harm.
 Close distance contacts, long-lasting interactions, and enclosed areas pose the highest risk of transmission of the virus.
 While, maintaining a minimum of six feet distance, short interactions, and open outdoor environments lower the risks.
 Remember chatting for long with someone indoors has a higher risk than strolling briefly with that person in the open.
 Also, one-on-one meetings are safer than group gatherings.